daanba/cqrs-workshop/README.md

       -->
     * Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”.
 New signups receive $400 to spend during their first 30 days.
 No credit card required.

-    > **Note:** You will create resources during this workshop that will incur costs.
-When you sign up for a Confluent Cloud account, you will get free credits to use in Confluent Cloud.
-This will cover the cost of resources created during the workshop.
-More details on the specifics can be found [here](https://www.confluent.io/confluent-cloud/tryfree/?utm_campaign=tm.fm-emea_cd.Kafka-Accreditation-Program_id.701Uz00000WQnVoIAL).

 From the system/ laptop/ instance where microservices are planned to run, setup the following

 1. Ports `443` and `9092` need to be open to the public internet for outbound traffic.
 To check, try accessing the following from your web browser or using curl in the CLI.